pipilu89/bootstrap-template/pages/hostel-room-prices.md

 - Flat screen TV (not including Dorm)
 - Window
 - 24 hour hot water.

-We have both Western and Chinese style toilets.
-If you require anything different to the above options please let us know and we'll do our best to accommodate your needs.

 During some Chinese national holidays prices may be increased.